uidaholib/mainstreetvideo_source/pages/essay-intro.md

 In addition to traditional sections like Drama, Science Fiction, and Comedy, Howard Hughes also had sections for award winners, critics’ choice picks, the Criterion collection, and cult classics, {% include feature/youtube-clip-modal.html text="chosen by employees with no formal criteria" objectid="mainstreet005" start="542" %}.

-There was the “Director Wall” and the “Actor Wall” which displayed prominent directors and actors’ discographies, not unlike an in-person [IMDB page](https://www.imdb.com/name/nm0000173/){:target='_blank'}, encouraging customers to experience the trajectory of a filmmaker’s career or discover an underrated role in their favorite actor’s catalog.
+There was the “Director Wall” and the “Actor Wall” which displayed prominent directors and actors’ discographies, not unlike an in-person [IMDB page](https://www.imdb.com/name/nm0000173/){:target='_blank' rel='noopener'}, encouraging customers to experience the trajectory of a filmmaker’s career or discover an underrated role in their favorite actor’s catalog.
 Customer and eventual board member [Monique Lillard]({{ '/items/mainstreet026.html' | relative_url }}) would often tell friends, "I love how things are organized here.
 For some reason, it matched my mood, it matched my personality."

 {% include feature/youtube-embed.html youtubeid="7DBz0dpndVk" start="231" end="251" %}